-Mexico (Hayes et al. 2017).
-The Florida manatee subspecies is present throughout the southeastern United States, with sightings of individuals as far north as Massachusetts and as far west as Texas (Fertl et al. 2005; Rathbun et al. 1982; Schwartz 1995).
-Most of the Gulf of Mexico West Indian manatee population is in peninsular Florida (USFWS 2001b), where critical habitat has been designated in Manatee, Sarasota, Charlotte, Lee, Collier, and Monroe Counties.
+Collier, and Monroe Counties.
+The Florida subspecies has been reclassified as threatened (81 F.R.
+1597).
+It is present throughout the southeastern United States, with sightings of individuals as far north as Massachusetts and as far west as Texas (Fertl et al. 2005; Rathbun et al. 1982; Schwartz 1995).
+It is present mainly in warm coastal waters of peninsular Florida, but also exists in the northern Gulf (Hayes et al. 2017).
+West Indian manatees are protected under both the ESA and the MMPA.

 Bottlenose Dolphins.
 The bottlenose dolphin is a common inhabitant of the northern Gulf of Mexico, particularly within continental shelf, coastal, and bay, sound, and estuary (estuarine) waters.
-For NMFS management purposes in the northern Gulf of Mexico, bottlenose dolphins are separated into 35 geographically distinct population units, or stocks, including one Continental Shelf, three coastal, and 31 estuarine (Hayes et al. 2018).
-The 31 estuarine stocks spend most of their time within their respective bays, sounds and estuaries, with many of them considered "strategic" under the MMPA.
+For NMFS management purposes under the MMPA in the northern Gulf of Mexico, bottlenose dolphins are separated into 35 geographically distinct population units, or stocks, including one Continental Shelf, three coastal, and 31 estuarine (Hayes et al. 2018).
+The 31 estuarine stocks spend most of their time within their respective bays, sounds, and estuaries, with many of them considered "strategic" under the MMPA.
 The strategic stock designation in many cases is a result of annual human-caused mortality exceeding sustainability levels (i.e., Potential Biological Removal) and/or because most of the stock sizes are currently unknown, but are likely small such that relatively few mortalities and serious injuries would exceed Potential Biological Removal.

-4.2.2.4.4 Fish
+4.2.2.3.4 Fish

-Fish species listed under the ESA within the northern Gulf of Mexico include: largetooth sawfish, smalltooth sawfish, and Gulf sturgeon (Table 4-4).
-The smalltooth and largetooth sawfish are listed as endangered due to their capture as bycatch in various commercial and recreational fisheries and to habitat loss and degradation.
+Fish species listed under the ESA within the northern Gulf of Mexico include: smalltooth sawfish (P. pectinata), and Gulf sturgeon (Acipenser oxyrhyrichus desotoi; Table 4-4).
+Smalltooth sawfish is listed as endangered due to their capture as bycatch in various commercial and recreational fisheries and to habitat loss and degradation.
 They occur in shallow, coastal waters within the Gulf of Mexico and generally in nearshore habitats with muddy and sandy bottoms often in sheltered bays, estuaries (particularly mangroves), river mouths, and mud banks (NOAA 2009b).

-Gulf sturgeon is listed as threatened due to declines in its population related to the presence of dams and water control structures that block access to historical spawning habitats, loss of habitat, poor water quality, and overfishing (USFWS 1995).
+The Gulf sturgeon species is listed as threatened due to declines in its population related to the presence of dams and water control structures that block access to historical spawning habitats, loss of habitat, poor water quality, and overfishing (USFWS 1995).
 It spawns in areas of rock and rubble in coastal rivers from Louisiana to Florida during the summer and occurs in the Gulf of Mexico and its estuaries and bays in the cooler months (USFWS 1995).

-4.2.2.4.5 Essential Fish Habitat
+4.2.2.3.5 Essential Fish Habitat